bryantanjw/allreads/README.md

 ### Live in Heroku - https://allreads.herokuapp.com/

 ## Overview
+This is a book review website.
+Users will be able to register for the website and then log in using their username and password.
+Once they log in, they will be able to search for books, leave reviews for individual books, and see the reviews made by other people.
+There is also the use of a third-party API by Goodreads, another book review website, to pull in ratings from a broader audience.
+Finally, users will be able to query for book details and book reviews programmatically via the website’s API.

 * **Registration**: Users should be able to register for your website, providing (at minimum) a username and password.
 * **Login**: Users, once registered, should be able to log in to your website with their username and password.